ArtemisAI/LiteLLM-MCP-Server/CONTRIBUTING.md

 2. **Make Changes**: Implement your feature or fix
    - Keep commits atomic and focused
    - Update documentation if needed
-   - Add comments for complex logic
+   - Add JSDoc comments for complex logic

 3. **Test Thoroughly**:
    - Test with your LiteLLM instance